HNK Rijeka: HNK Rijeka in the European competitions

-Rijeka participated in UEFA competitions on 21 occasions, including nine consecutive appearances since 2013–14.
+Rijeka participated in UEFA competitions on 25 occasions, including 13 consecutive appearances since 2013–14.
 The greatest success was the quarter-final of the 1979–80 European Cup Winners' Cup, where they lost to Italian giants Juventus 2–0 on aggregate.
 The most memorable result in Europe was the home win (3–1) against eventual winners Real Madrid in the 1984–85 UEFA Cup.
 Controversially, in the return leg at Santiago Bernabéu Stadium, which Rijeka lost 3–0, three of their players were sent off.
-Madrid scored their first goal from a doubtful penalty in the 67th minute with Rijeka already down to ten men.
+Madrid scored their first goal from a dubious penalty in the 67th minute with Rijeka already down to ten men.
 Over the next ten minutes, two additional Rijeka players were sent off, most notably Damir Desnica.
 While Desnica received the first yellow card because he did not stop play after Schoeters blew his whistle, the second yellow was issued because he allegedly insulted the referee.
 However, unbeknownst to the referee, Desnica had been a deaf-mute since birth.
 With Rijeka reduced to eight players, Madrid scored two additional goals, progressed to the next round and eventually won the trophy.

 In 2013, after winning 4–3 on aggregate against VfB Stuttgart, Rijeka qualified for the 2013–14 UEFA Europa League group stage.
 Rijeka also participated in the 2014–15 UEFA Europa League group stage, where they defeated Feyenoord and Standard Liège and drew with title-holders and eventual winners Sevilla.
 In 2017, Rijeka reached the 2017–18 UEFA Champions League play-off, where they lost 3–1 on aggregate to Greek champions Olympiacos, and automatically qualified for the 2017–18 UEFA Europa League group stage.
-In the group stage they recorded a famous home win (2–0) against AC Milan but once again failed to progress to the knockout stages.
+In the group stage, they recorded a famous home win (2–0) against AC Milan.
+In 2020–21 Rijeka reached the group stages of the Europa League for the fourth time in eight years but once again failed to progress to the knockout stages.
+In 2021–22, 2023–24 and 2024–25, Rijeka was eliminated in the play-off round of UEFA Conference League.

 Private ownership

-In February 2012, Gabriele Volpi – an Italian businessman and the founder of Orlean Invest, as well as the owner of football club Spezia and water polo club Pro Recco – injected much needed capital into the club.
-With the privatization process complete by September 2013, Volpi, through Dutch-based Stichting Social Sport Foundation, became the owner of 70% of the club, with the City of Rijeka in control of the remaining 30%.
+In February 2012, Gabriele Volpi – an Italian businessman and the founder of Orlean Invest, as well as the owner of football club Spezia and water polo club Pro Recco – injected much-needed capital into the club.
+With the privatization process complete by September 2013, Volpi, through Dutch-based Stichting Social Sport Foundation, owned 70% of the club, with the City of Rijeka in control of the remaining 30%.
 On 29 December 2017 it was announced that chairman Damir Mišković, through London-based Teanna Limited, acquired the majority stake in the club from Stichting Social Sport Foundation.